Bill Hartman, J.D. (Board Chair)

 Ron Sider, Ph.D.

-Author, seminary professor, proponent of holistic biblical faith, and the founder and president of Evangelicals for Social Action
+Author, retired seminary professor, proponent of holistic biblical faith, and the founder of Evangelicals for Social Action

 Christine Sine, M.D.